warent/proposal-optional-assignment-operators/README.md

 ```
 Again, here we're seeing a lot of repetitions--almost as much as using the ternary conditional.
 Even with full if/then/else conditionals this code just becomes bloated.

-The unary short-circuit operators are intended to make code more elegant and terse.
+The optional assignments are intended to make code more elegant and terse.

 ## Syntax
-### Unary OR
+### Optional OR
 *Base case*.
 When the left-hand variable is falsey, evaluate and assign the right-hand value.
 Otherwise, keep original value.

 ```javascript